Billions of bugs: Meet the cicada chasers trailing Brood X

 They help scientists better understand the broods' behavior and relationships to one another, and explore larger questions about biodiversity, ecology and climate change.
 Because periodical cicadas are sensitive to temperature, patterns of different broods and species reflect climatic shifts.

-The return of the periodical cicadas typically starts around early- to mid-May (though it could come earlier) and runs through late June.
-This year, Mogzai will head to western New Jersey and eastern Pennsylvania for an up-close look at his favorite insects crawling out from their subterranean hideouts.
+The return of the periodical cicadas typically starts around early to mid-May (though it could come earlier) and runs through late June.
+This year, Mozgai will head to western New Jersey and eastern Pennsylvania for an up-close look at his favorite insects crawling out from their subterranean hideouts.

-"There's an awesomeness to it because you're surrounded by thousands, maybe millions of these creatures that weren't there the day before," Mogzai says.
+"There's an awesomeness to it because you're surrounded by thousands, maybe millions of these creatures that weren't there the day before," Mozgai says.
 "It's like an alien invasion, like being in a movie."

 It's thought that so many periodical cicadas emerge at once so enough can evade predators and live on to mate and start the cycle all over again.
 Needless to say, not everyone welcomes the idea of millions of bugs descending like a biblical plague.
 But even those who view the influx as a loud, pesky annoyance would be hard-pressed to deny they're witnessing nature unfold on an awe-inspiring scale.